 Through a year-long series of monthly meetings, the PlayLab serves as a developmental process for playwrights to build new plays with constructive feedback from fellow writers, directors, and the artistic staff of Pipeline.
-Each PlayLab playwright will develop a one-act play and a full-length play over the course of the season.
+Each PlayLab playwright will develop a full-length play over the course of the season.

 PlayLab playwrights commit to participate in the following programs: